jepusto/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/Accessing.md

 - The __single-series calculator__ estimates effect sizes using data from two phases (i.e. a baseline phase and treatment phase) within a _single_ series.

 - The __multiple-series calculator__ estimates effect sizes using data from _multiple_ series, distinguished by one or more series identifier variables.
-This is useful if you are calculating effect sizes for several participants in a primary study (e.g., four participants from a multiple baseline design) or calculating effect sizes for multiple cases from multiple studies (e.g., for a meta-analysis for findings from single-case research designs),
+This is useful if you are calculating effect sizes for several participants in a primary study (e.g., four participants from a multiple baseline design) or calculating effect sizes for multiple cases from multiple studies (e.g., for a meta-analysis for findings from single-case research designs).

 ## Access through the shinyapps.io website